ServiceStackApps/SocialBootstrapApi/src/SocialBootstrapApi/README.txt

 css/styles.less
 default.css

-Now every time you run '/bundler/bundler.cmd' it will scan these files, compiling and minifying any new or changed files.
+Now everytime you run '/bundler/bundler.cmd' it will scan these files, compiling and minifying any new or changed files.
 Tip: Give **bundler.cmd** a keyboard short-cut or run it as a post-build script so you can easily re-run it when your files have changed.

 You can then reference these bundles in your MVC _Layout.cshtml or View.cshtml pages with the @Html.RenderCssBundle() and @Html.RenderJsBundle() helpers: